MicroEJ/docs/Tutorials/gettingstarted/Step05.rst

        style.setBackground(new ImageBackground(Image.getImage("/images/mj.png")));
        Selector activeSelector = new StateSelector(Button.ACTIVE);
        EditableStyle styleActive = css.getSelectorStyle(new AndCombinator(imageButton, activeSelector));
-       styleActive.setColor(Colors.RED);
+       styleActive.setColor(Colors.BLUE);

-- Instead of directly instantiating classSelector in the get selector style, the ClassSelector has been exposed to be combined with the ButtonActive selector
+- Instead of directly instantiating a classSelector in the get selector style, the ClassSelector has been exposed to be combined with the ButtonActive selector.

 .. image:: images/classselectorexample.png
     :align: center